Retinol Alternatives When You Can’t Tolerate Retinol

 So how do you know when it’s time to try a retinol alternative?
-If you’ve gotten past the acclimation period with retinol and your skin is still red and irritated, then retinol probably isn’t for you.
+If you’ve gotten past the acclimation period and your skin is still red and irritated, then retinol probably isn’t for you.
 And if you’re tempted to try to push through it, remember this: if retinol is causing damage to your skin, then you’re negating any of the benefits that would come with it.

 Bakuchiol

-Glycolic Acid
+Glycolic acid

 Drunk Elephant Framboos Glycolic Resurfacing Serum